iterative/dvc.org/public/static/docs/command-reference/fetch.md

 `dvc fetch`, `dvc pull`, and `dvc push` are related in that these 3 commands perform data synchronization among local and remote storage.
-The specific way in which the set of files to push/fetch/pull is determined begins with calculating file hashes when these are [added](/doc/get-started/add-files) to DVC.
+The specific way in which the set of files to push/fetch/pull is determined begins with calculating file hashes when these are [added](/doc/get-started/add-files) with DVC.
 File hashes are stored in the corresponding DVC-files (typically versioned with Git).
 Only the hashes specified in DVC-files currently in the workspace are considered by `dvc fetch` (unless the `-a` or `-T` options are used).